Statute Law Revision (Substituted Enactments) Act 1876: Section 5

 Section 5 of the act repealed part of section 10 of the Prevention of Crimes Act 1871 (34 & 35 Vict. c.
 112) as provides "any person convicted under that section shall have a right to appeal against such conviction in the manner in all respects as if the said conviction had been for an offence committed against" the partly repealed Alehouse Act 1828 (9 Geo.
 4), substituting the right of appeal with "the same manner in all respects as a person who feels aggrieved by a conviction made by a court of summary jurisdiction under" the Licensing Act 1872 (35 & 36 Vict. c.
 94).

-The first paragraph of this section was repealed by the Statute Law Revision Act 1883 (46 & 47 Vict. c.
-39).

-This section was repealed by Part IX of the Schedule to the Statute Law (Repeals) Act 1971.

-Section 6

 Section 6 of the act provided that nothing in the act affects: